“The secret to change is to focus all of your energy not on fighting the old, but on building the New.” Socrates

 Simply put, organizations (and individuals) who initiate change in a way that engages at all levels, will have a better opportunity to create the desired outcome than those who do not.

-There is no single checklist I’ve found to lead change, so here’s 3 strategies I’ve employed to inspire my coworkers to become visionaries, rather than observers, in creating our collective future.
+There is no single checklist I’ve found to lead change, so here are 3 strategies I’ve employed to inspire my coworkers to become visionaries, rather than observers, in creating our collective future.